 I have wide-ranging expertise in historical fields.
 By training, I am a historian of Germany, ranging from the eighteenth to the twentieth century.
 I have experience in the analysis and interpretation of diplomatic, political, social, military, literary, cultural, and other media sources.
 In addition, my research interests extend to political ideology, imperialism and colonialism, and LGBTIQ+ history, with a geographical span of Western Europe (including Great Britain), as well as Russia.
 I have demonstrable experience researching in archives around the world.
 I am fluent in both spoken and written English and German.

 Between 2016 and 2018 I was employed as the professional academic editor on the European Research Council-funded project Reconsidering Constitutional Formation (ReConFort), based at the Universität Passau.
 This project aims to provide a comprehensive reappraisal of the constitutional building blocks that make up European historical heritage and legal identity.

 I am also a historical consultant for The David Roche Foundation, in North Adelaide, Australia.
 The Foundation is a private cultural heritage gallery and museum that houses the most significant private collection of French, Russian, English, and German eighteenth- and nineteenth-century artworks in the Southern Hemisphere.

 Previously, I have worked as a historical consultant for the Sir John Monash Centre, an Australian war memorial and education centre in Villers-Bretonneux.
 I have also acted as a research assistant for a number of projects conducted by colleagues at the University of Adelaide.

 I have extensive experience teaching undergraduate students at a university level.
-In 2019 I am teaching the English-language course ‘Comparative Constitutional Discourse in the Long Eighteenth Century’ as part of the Universität Passau’s Faculty of Law Certificate of Studies in European, Comparative and International Law (CECIL) programme, having previously taught the same subject in 2018.
-In Winter Semester 2018/19 I taught both a German-language legal history course (‘Verfassungs- und Staatstheorie’) for the Faculty of Law, as well as an English argumentation course for the Universität Passau’s Sprachenzentrum (Languages Centre).
-In previous years, I have taught and/or assessed a wide range of courses at the University of Adelaide and Flinders University of South Australia, with both junior and senior students.
+In 2019/20, as before, I have taught the English-language course ‘Comparative Constitutional Discourse in the Long Eighteenth Century’ as part of the Universität Passau’s Faculty of Law Certificate of Studies in European, Comparative and International Law (CECIL) programme, as well as a a German-language legal history course (‘Verfassungs- und Staatstheorie’) for the Faculty of Law.
+Previously, I have taught an English argumentation course for the Universität Passau’s Sprachenzentrum (Languages Centre).
+In prior years, I have taught and/or assessed a wide range of courses at the University of Adelaide and Flinders University of South Australia, with both junior and senior students.